spotinst/help/src/docs/faqs/faqs-ocean.md

-# Frequently Asked Questions - Ocean and Ocean for Apache Spark
+# FAQs - Ocean and Ocean for Apache Spark

 <!----------------------------------ocean---------------------------------->